-US-based importer Infinium Spirits has acquired Howler Head whiskey from Campari.
+US-based importer Infinium Spirits has acquired Howler Head whiskey, the company has announced.

 The financial terms of the transaction were not disclosed.